Andydiii/Coffee-Tracker/README.md

 # React + Vite
-- firebase for all of the backend database and server
+- firebase for authentication and database
-- authentication